Trading card: Early baseball cards

 The first baseball cards were trade cards printed in the late 1860s by a sporting goods company, around the time baseball became a professional sport.
 Most of the baseball cards around the beginning of the 20th century came in candy and tobacco products.
-It was during this era that the most valuable baseball card ever printed was produced - the T206 tobacco card featuring Honus Wagner.
-The T206 Set, distributed by the American Tobacco Company in 1909, is considered by collectors to be the most popular set of all time.
-In 1933, Goudey Gum Company of Boston issued baseball cards with players biographies on the backs and was the first to put baseball cards in bubble gum.
+It was during this era that the most valuable baseball card ever printed, the T206 tobacco card featuring Honus Wagner, was produced.
+The T206 set, distributed by the American Tobacco Company in 1909, is considered by collectors to be the most popular set of all time.
+In 1933, the Goudey Gum Company of Boston issued baseball cards with players biographies on the backs and was the first to put baseball cards in bubble gum.
 The 1933 Goudey set remains one of the most popular and affordable vintage sets to this day.
 Bowman Gum of Philadelphia issued its first baseball cards in 1948.

 Modern trading cards

-Topps Chewing Gum, Inc., now known as "The Topps Company, Inc.", started inserting trading cards into bubble gum packs in 1950 with such topics as TV and film cowboy Hopalong Cassidy; "Bring 'Em Back Alive" cards featuring Frank Buck on big game hunts in Africa; and All-American Football Cards.
+Topps Chewing Gum, Inc., now known as "The Topps Company, Inc.", started inserting trading cards into bubble gum packs in 1950 with such topics as TV and film cowboy Hopalong Cassidy, Frank Buck from "Bring 'Em Back Alive" on big game hunts in Africa, and All-American Football Cards.
 Topps produced its first baseball trading card set in 1951, with the resulting design resembling that of playing cards.
 Topps owner and founder Sy Berger created the first true modern baseball card set, complete with playing record and statistics, the following year in the form of 1952 Topps Baseball.
 This is one of the most popular sets of all time; its most valued piece was 1952 Topps Mickey Mantle #311, which is sometimes erroneously referred to as Mantle's rookie card, though he had in fact appeared in the 1951 Bowman Baseball set.
 On August 28, 2022, a Mickey Mantle baseball card (Topps; #311; SGC MT 9.5) was sold for $12.600 million.

 Topps purchased their chief competitor, Bowman Gum, in 1956.
 Topps was the leader in the trading card industry from 1956 to 1980, not only in sports cards but in entertainment cards as well.
 Many of the top selling non-sports cards were produced by Topps, including Wacky Packages (1967, 1973–1977), Star Wars (beginning in 1977) and Garbage Pail Kids (beginning in 1985).
-In 1991 Topps ceased packaging gum with their baseball cards, making many collectors happy that their cards could no longer be damaged by gum stains The following year, in 1992, Topps ceased using heavily waxed paper to wrap their packs of cards and began using cellophane plastic exclusively, thus eliminating the possibility of wax stains on the top and bottom cards in the packs.
+In 1991, Topps ceased packaging gum with their baseball cards, which many collectors preferred because their cards could no longer be damaged by gum stains.
+The following year, in 1992, Topps ceased using heavily waxed paper to wrap their packs of cards and began using cellophane plastic exclusively, thus eliminating the possibility of wax stains on the top and bottom cards in the packs.